 The Wellness and Integrative Oncology Program at UPMC Hillman Cancer Center

-As the process unfolds in Pennsylvania, the Wellness and Integrative Oncology Program at UPMC Hillman Cancer Center (WIOP) is committed to providing patients for whom the benefits of using medicinal marijuana outweigh any potential risks with the clearest and most up to date information.
+The Wellness and Integrative Oncology Program at UPMC Hillman Cancer Center is committed to providing patients for whom the benefits of using medicinal marijuana outweigh any potential risks with the clearest and most up to date information.

-At the WIOP, our philosophy is to guide patients as collaborative participants in whole-person care.
-With the exciting potential of cannabis in cancer care, we are poised for this situation with expertise and our patient’s best interest in mind.
+Our philosophy is to guide patients as collaborative participants in whole-person care.
+We are poised to assist patients with the exciting potential of cannabis in cancer care and your best interests in mind.